- Travel and Places»

 Where is Come By Chance - A Village Town in New South Wales, Australia

 After the Colless family settled in the area, they also owned many other blocks of buildings including the post office, a hotel, a police station, a blacksmith shop and even the cemetery.
 The village was later named after the Colless' sheep station.
 At one stage, Come By Chance was even believed to be the only privately owned village in the Southern Hemisphere.
+Sheep and cattle farming were practised in the early days, followed by farming of crops like legumes and cereal.

 Despite being a quiet small town in the outback and almost unknown to the rest of the world, Come By Chance was mentioned by Australian poet Andrew Barton 'Banjo' Paterson in one of his bush poems: